Jocho-Smith/campo-mensa-script/README.md

   -d D        Specify a custom date in the format 'YYYY-MM-DD' -c          Color the meals according to -e (red) and Mayo-compatibility
 ```

+Note that this scripts output goes directly to STDOUT, since it is intended to be used as a CLI tool only, not as a library.
+When importing the .py file, the code automatically gets executed.

 ## Example
 ![](doc/mensa.jpg)